jubako/jubako/arx_format.md

 #### Header

-The first kind of index know by kym implementation is a listing of entry, along with some metadata
+The first kind of index know by arx implementation is a listing of entry, along with some metadata

 | Field Name         | Type               | Offset           | Description                                                |
 | ------------------ | ------------------ | ---------------- | ---------------------------------------------------------- |